 With the area covering much of Andrews, Ector, Winkler, Ward, and Crane County, the Central Planform sees a lot of roughneck newcomers to work on rigs and build infrastructure.
 In cities like Kermit, companies have had to scramble to accommodate them.
 Referred to as “man camps,” hundreds of men bunk together, and almost every vacant lot has been turned into an RV encampment.
 While this labor infusion is good for some, it is a strain, and the local communities are slow to catch up.

-Working in the oil fields is rewarding for many.
-But with 1,566 U.S. oil industry deaths between 2008 and 2017, it can also be a dangerous occupation.
-Workers are subjected to mental fatigue, a poor diet, cramped, often dismal living conditions, unclean air, and grueling working conditions, which can lead to injury.
+The CDC also estimates that the fatality rate for oil and gas workers is seven times higher than other industries.
+After all, workers are subjected to mental fatigue, a poor diet, cramped, often dismal living conditions, unclean air, and grueling working conditions, any of of which can lead to serious injuries.